 Let your design speak for itself by choosing fonts and font colors that embody your mission.

-With a simple and lively user interface reminiscent of Apple's dramatized product releases, adidas's 2020 Annual Report is bold and proud.
-The report's minimalistic wording and huge statistical callouts communicate, "We have nothing to hide."
+With a simple and lively user interface reminiscent of Apple's dramatized product releases, adidas's 2023 Annual Report is bold and proud.
+The report's minimalistic wording and huge callouts communicate, "We have nothing to hide."

 The user's entire browser transitions with every scroll, each view summarizing a key takeaway and offering a link to additional details.
 This keeps things simple for the user while still making all important information easily accessible.

-adidas is known worldwide for its influence in the athletic footwear and clothing industry, and its report's bold use of red and black, as well as its moving imagery, echo this reputation.
+adidas is known worldwide for its influence in the athletic footwear and clothing industry, and its report's bold use of black and white, as well as its moving imagery, echo this reputation.

 Takeaways: